johro897/HASS-JablotronSystem/README.md

 - MQTT for sensor activities, arming/disarming activites(who armed)
 - Extended configurations, add name and sensor type in YAML file
 - Yaml file of users to be able to find who armed/disarmed and if they did it from local or remote
-- Specific log file for test purpose, saves data without risk of accidently deleting when restarting HA
+- Specific log file for test purpose, saves data without risk of accidently deleting when restarting HA, used when sniffing packages

 ## Installation
 To use this component, copy all scripts to "<home assistant config dir>/custom_components/jablotron_system".